Ralph Fletcher (American football)

-Ralph E. Fletcher was a college football player.
+Ralph E. Fletcher was an American college football player.
 He was a quarterback for the University of Mississippi, selected All-Southern in 1912.
 Five days before the 1912 contest with rival Mississippi A&M, he was declared ineligible by the Southern Intercollegiate Athletic Association, because he had appeared in a Chicago freshman game.
 He starred in the game against Vanderbilt.